leningy/Java-Collections/README.md

 - Be careful when declaring variables inside conditionals, especially when the variables are use in later operations outside the conditionals.
 - Constructors have no return type.
 - PrintWriter no output?
 Close it!
+- Enter the full path name, otherwise it'll say file does not exist.

 ## Error handling
 - <Java: Identifier expected> declare variable outside of try block.